Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Materials and Methods

 We calculate $W_M$ based on distance to previously visited points on the animal's track.
 Given some time lag $\tau$, we can use the cognitive map $Z_t$ to find the point in space (or at least, the grid cell) where the animal was $\tau$ time indices ago.
-Tere is always exactly one grid cell $z_{t - \tau}$ where $\tau$ is an element of the linked list $Z_t(z_{t - \tau})$.
+There is always exactly one grid cell $z_{t - \tau}$ where $\tau$ is an element of the linked list $Z_t(z_{t - \tau})$.

-For each time lag $\tau$, we compute the distance between the animal's current location and $z_{t - \tau}$, $\| x_t - z_{t - \tau}\|$, and transform it using an exponential decay function with decay parameter $10^{\alpha}$. $\alpha$ measures the order of magnitude on which the animal perceives its landscape spatially.
-Larger values of $\alpha$ indicate that the animal perceives its landscape to be more homogeneous.
-If $\alpha$ is larger, then $\exp{(-10^{\alpha} \|x - y\|)}$ is more likely to be small no matter how far apart the two points $x$ and $y$ are, suggesting that the animal cannot identify a difference between those distances.
+For each time lag $\tau$, we compute the distance between the animal's current location and $z_{t - \tau}$, $\| \mathbf{x}_t - z_{t - \tau}\|$, and transform it using an exponential decay function with decay parameter $10^{\alpha}$.
+The primary role of $\alpha$ is to convert distances to unitless quantities representing attractiveness.
+Under the assumption that points closer to previously visited locations are more attractive, we use $\exp{(-10^{\alpha} \|\mathbf{x}_t - z_{t - \tau}\|)}$ as the transformation for the distance between $\mathbf{x}$ and the center of $z_{t - \tau}$.
+We include the power here so $\alpha$ can be any real number, and use 10 so its estimate can be interpreted more easily.
+The transformation with $\alpha$ produces a discounting of importance with distance, where $\alpha$ quantifies how quickly this importance is discounted spatially.
+If $\alpha$ is larger, then points must be very close to the previously visited location for the animal to deem them attractive.
 As $\alpha$ decreases, the mathematical difference between a step 1000 m away and a step 2000 m away is amplified, suggesting that the animal understands these differences in space on a wider scale.
+The value of $\alpha$ may be informative about the heterogeneity of the landscape, which can be informative about how animals value the importance of distance in predicting resource quality \citep{Farnsworth1999}.